 - LETU 5000 Graduate Orientation

 Introduces the history and culture of the university and highlights important policies and procedures.
 Students explore the writing skills and library resources needed to undergird a successful graduate experience.
-Students utilize online course management tools and become familiar with Blackboard by completing a practice exercise in the course discussion forum area, safe assignment area, and completing an assessment quiz.
+Students utilize online course management tools and become familiar with Canvas by completing a practice exercise in the course discussion forum area, safe assignment area, and completing an assessment quiz.
 This course takes approximately 12 hours to complete.
 Class 0.

 - BUSI 5213 The Art of Leadership

 Explores leadership theories, models, and styles through an examination of current leadership literature and discussions of effective leadership practice.
 Class 3.